DanDeLuna/Homework1DanielDeLuna/README.md

 This is my second Repo

 ## Description
 Part of learning and understanding code is learning to de some de bugging and making your code look nice.
+For this case a marketing agency reached out for us to help debug their webpage.

 ## User Story
+*this was pulled from the module 1 challenge HW file to guide me on this project*
 ```
 AS A marketing agency
 I WANT a codebase that follows accessibility standards